Compressed Natural Gas Fueling Stations

 In early 2016, PennDOT announced its partnership with Trillium CNG to design, build, finance, operate, and maintain compressed natural gas (CNG) fueling stations.
 The CNG fueling stations will supply gas to more than 1,600 public-transit buses at the 29 sites.

 Compressed natural gas is cheaper per gallon than conventional gas and diesel fuel, and it burns cleaner.
 The combination of cost savings and extended engine life helps make transit agencies more sustainable, and reduces their reliance on the state to fund operations.
-It is estimated that after 10 years the project will pay for itself with an estimated $100 million in savings.

 The P3 agreement results in cost savings of more than $46 million by allowing PennDOT to install the fueling stations faster than if a traditional procurement mechanism was used for each individual site.